Featured combination

 Factory palette

-Use the palette first to understand the model’s visual range, then drop into the featured combinations below to see which pairings actually shape the market story.
+Use the complete palette to understand the model’s visual range, then review the featured combinations that shape its market story.

 Paint